-Experts continue to explore the link between aluminum and Alzheimer’s when examining the causes and risk factors of the progressive disease.
+we continue to explore the link between aluminum and Alzheimer’s when examining the causes and risk factors of the progressive disease.

-Note that aluminum (AI) is one of the elements that are in abundance in the world.
+Note: Aluminum (Al) is one of the elements that are in abundance in the world.

 The element is also widely in use by multiple industries as well as products that people use daily.
 These include cosmetics, cookware, cans, and medication, etc.

-1. A considerable percentage of people with AD have been found to have higher levels of aluminum in the cerebrospinal fluid, serum, and brain.
+1. A considerable percentage of people with AD have been found to have HIGHER LEVELS of aluminum in the cerebrospinal fluid, serum, and brain.

-2. AL bioaccumulates in cells, which results in bringing changes that are associated with loss of atrophy and function consistent with MRI findings in Alzheimer’s patients’ brains.
+2. Al bioaccumulates in cells, which results in bringing changes that are associated with loss of atrophy and function consistent with MRI findings in Alzheimer’s patient’s brains.

 These factors led researchers to believe that elevated Al levels may either play a role in the development of the progressive disease or have a hand with its progression.